Renault Clio review - Reliability and safety

 Part of the Clio’s success in this area is down to its impressive range of active safety features.
 All trim levels get standard automatic emergency braking (AEB), lane-departure warning, lane-keep assist, traffic sign recognition and emergency brake assist.
 Highlights from the options list include the Techno Pack, which brings a 360-degree parking camera and sensors amongst other upgrades.
 The Traffic and Motorway Assistance Pack is available on TCe 130 cars only and brings adaptive cruise control with stop and go functionality and lane-centring, amongst some interior comfort features.

-The latest Clio featured in 62nd place out of 75 cars in our 2020 Driver Power survey, while Renault itself improved on last year's 19th position by climbing to 15th out of 30 manufacturers.
+The latest Clio placed 29th out of 75 cars in our 2021 Driver Power survey, while Renault itself finished in 20th position out of 29 manufacturers.

 The Clio is covered by Renault’s three-year, 60,000-mile warranty and three years of roadside recovery.
 This is more or less on a par with rivals like the SEAT Ibiza which is covered by an identical warranty, but which loses out on a year of roadside assistance; the Ford Fiesta also gets standard three-year/60,000 coverage but just one year of recovery assistance.